 - Renter selection – Finding renters on your own is hard and finicky if you don’t have a flexible schedule.
 When people are ready to find a place, they’re ready!
 Also, you don’t want to choose wrong!

 - Know your rights – Having an LLC is not that useful, unless you own many properties.
-This is the case in Illinois at least.
+This is the case in my state at least.
 Insuring yourself properly is the key.
 Plus, there’s a laundry list of items you should be aware of specific to your county and township.
+Usually this documentation is posted somewhere on a website that is pretty accessible.

 These are just some of the items you need to be aware of.
 I can see how once you get the hang of it and money starts rolling in, you might be okay with all of the b.s. that might come with it.